 - Closing Thoughts

-What If I Have No Idea How to Build a Website?
+What If I Don’t Have a Website Idea Yet?

-If you’re still unsure about what kind of site you want to create, then spend some time with the following questions:
+If you’re still unsure about what kind of website you want to create, then spend some time with the following questions:

 - What topics do I deeply care about?